Huasenberg/Sudoku-Vocabulary/README.md

 ### `Scenario`

-- Given: The user has solved multiple puzzles and would like to practie the words they have been having problems with
+- Given: The user has solved multiple puzzles and would like to practice the words they have been having problems with
-- When: The user makes a wrong guess of a particular cell in a sudoku puzzle
+- When: The user makes a wrong answer of a particular cell in the sudoku puzzle
-- Then: The application will increase the difficulity of the word and with it, the chance of this word appearing in future puzzles increase
+- Then: The application will increase the "score" of the word and thus, increasing the chance of the word appearing in future puzzles

 ## 13. LISTENING COMPREHENSION [1]